Alex Call Player Props: Nationals vs. Angels

 Alex Call At The Plate

-- Among qualifying hitters in baseball, he ranks 88th in batting average, 36th in on-base percentage, and 109th in slugging.
+- Among the qualifying hitters in MLB play, he ranks 73rd in batting average, 32nd in on-base percentage, and 99th in slugging.

-- In four of eight games this season (50.0%), Call has reached via hit, and that includes multiple hits twice.
+- Call enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .300 with one homer.

+- Call has gotten at least one hit in 55.6% of his games this year (five of nine), with multiple hits three times (33.3%).

-- Call has driven in a run in four games this year (50.0%), including two games with multiple runs batted in.
+- In four games this year (44.4%), Call has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in four of eight games (50.0%), including multiple runs twice.
+- He has scored in five of nine games (55.6%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.